Many people spend their working years trying to save enough money for retirement. But how can you predict what your spending will look like then?

 Downsize Your Living Arrangement

-Are the kids living on their own and now you find that you’re an empty nester?
+Are you an empty nester?
 Then it’s the perfect time to reassess your living situation.
-Chances are you don’t need the giant house anymore.
+Chances are you don’t need the big house anymore.

 That might mean it’s time to downsize and get into something more manageable.
 As an added incentive, you’ll likely be able to stash some cash from the sale of your current home in the process.